kylemin/S3D/README.md

 ```

 ## Notes
-We implement and release this repository together with our [TASED-Net project](https://github.com/kylemin/TASED-Net.git).
+We implement and release this repository together with our [TASED-Net project (ICCV 2019)](https://github.com/kylemin/TASED-Net.git).
 If you find it useful, you might want to consider citing our work.

 ```
-@article{min2019tased,
+@inproceedings{min2019tased,
-  title={TASED-Net: Temporally-Aggregating Spatial Encoder-Decoder Network for Video Saliency Detection}, author={Min, Kyle and Corso, Jason J}, journal={arXiv preprint arXiv:1908.05786}, year={2019}
+  title={TASED-Net: Temporally-Aggregating Spatial Encoder-Decoder Network for Video Saliency Detection}, author={Min, Kyle and Corso, Jason J}, booktitle={Proceedings of the IEEE International Conference on Computer Vision}, pages={2394--2403}, year={2019}
 }
 ```